Introduction Version 2.8 / Last updated: June 2, 2026

 }

-Moving the default language switch to the right, with CSS
+Moving the default language switch to the right using CSS

 <style>